Chair sponsored by Margaret Gibbs & Rodney Cameron

 Helena has been a member of the Australian Chamber Orchestra since 1994.

-As a member of the International Musicians Seminar at Prussia Cove, Helena played in the IMS tour of the UK (led by Pekka Kuusisto) which was awarded the Royal Philharmonic Society Award for Chamber Music in 2008.
+As a member of the IMS, Helena played in the IMS tour of the UK (led by Pekka Kuusisto) which was awarded the Royal Philharmonic Society Award for Chamber Music in 2008.

 Helena has been Guest Concertmaster of many orchestras, most recently on a European tour with the Mahler Chamber Orchestra.
 The recordings of Beethoven’s 2nd and 4th piano concertos that the MCO made with Leif Ove Andsnes during this tour won the Concerto award and Recording of the Year award with BBC Music Magazine in 2015.

 When she isn’t onstage with the ACO, Helena adores her very busy family life with her husband and two young sons, Jack and Sam.
 Helena plays the 1732 ‘ex-Dollfus’ Stradivarius violin, kindly on loan from anonymous private benefactors.